 vehicle crashes.
 Between 2006 and 2016, the rate of fatally injured drivers that

-tested positive for drugs increased from 28% to 44%.
+tested positive for drugs increased from 28% to 44%. - All motorists who drive impaired pose a hazard to

 themselves and others but the greater the level of impairment the higher the